 We usually see the slab and screed design with larger, more extensive project where further work is planned after subfloor installation, such as to walls or ceilings, but before underfloor heating.
 Slab and screed is often specified in churches and cathedrals where it is a longer project with a lot of high level work needing to be done before the underfloor heating or final floor finish is installed.

-A limecrete floor consists of a compacted layer of Recycled Foamed Glass insulation on top of prepared sub-base and geotextile membrane.
-This is followed by another layer of geotextile and limecrete produced using lightweight insulating aggregate rather than conventional sand.
-Depending on individual requirements this can be followed by screed before the final floor finish.
+A slabless limecrete floor consists of a compacted layer of RFG insulation on too of a prepared subbase and geotextile membrane.
+This is followed by another layer of geotextile and limecrete screed, produced using washed sharp sand and fibre re-enforcement.

 We successfully work with limecrete inside during the winter by heating the water.
 The ambient temperature of the room then needs to be maintained at 5 deg Celsius or higher.